 Natural light is often prized in living spaces, but what do you do when you have spaces that don’t get any?
 Spoonflower Ambassadors Jordan & Barry of The Brownstone Boys share tips on how they turn hallways lacking windows into cheerful spaces that welcome guests, as well as you, into your home.
 See how they transform their own rental apartment hallway with both Peel and Stick Wallpaper and a few cozy design tips.
-See how it turned out below, along with learning our five favorite tips for brightening hallway spaces that receive little natural light.
+Keep reading to learn our five favorite tips for brightening hallway spaces that receive little natural light.

 Jordan & Barry: Do you have an interior hallway that natural light can’t reach?
 These spaces can seem dark but are actually great opportunities for some creative design.